-A global technology company, wanted to create a dynamic and forward-thinking office space that would help to attract top talent.
-WSP was selected to provide MEP engineering, lighting design, and acoustics for its 750,000 sq. ft. headquarters in the United States.
-In addition, we provided workplace innovation consulting services to define the vision and goals of a smart workplace, validate smart goals against existing workplace design standards, and provide technical design solutions, as well as vendor evaluation, to achieve selected smart initiatives.
+A global technology company wanted to create a dynamic office space that would help attract top talent.
+WSP was selected to provide MEP engineering, lighting design, and acoustics for its 750,000 ft² US headquarters.
+We also provided workplace innovation consulting services to define the vision and goals of a smart workplace, validate smart goals against existing workplace design standards, and provide technical design solutions and vendor evaluation.

-One of the features our solution included was a multi-sensor mesh installed throughout the offices that leveraged the lighting control system as a foundation for gathering information on how the building was used, including a feed on occupancy, light and temperature levels.
-Our main goal was to make sure that the system provided data that not only served the building’s purposes, but could inform the client’s decisions around improving employees’ experience, optimizing space usage and evaluating some of the building’s architectural solutions.
+A key feature was a multi-sensor mesh installed throughout the offices that used the lighting control system as a base for gathering information on how the building was used, including a feed on occupancy, light and temperature levels.
+The goal was to go beyond the basics and furnish the client with data that would actually help improve the employee experience.

 “Built a business case for a smart workplace”

-As the project evolved, the client engaged WSP to test and validate the proposed solutions and equipment in our own Innovation Centre in Boulder, Colorado.
-Our ability to offer a lab environment was beneficial because it would have been much more difficult to test and validate in the client’s production environment where their IT policies prevented the implementation of untested solutions on the company’s network.
-Our innovation centre allowed us to test various vendors’ solutions interoperability and evaluate performance before making a recommendation.
+As the project evolved, the client engaged WSP to test and validate the proposed solutions and equipment in our Innovation Centre in Boulder, Colorado.
+Our ability to try different systems out in a lab environment before making a recommendation was a major advantage, particularly as the client’s IT policies prevented trying out untested solutions on the company’s network.

-The application of big data for improving the workplace is evolving and this project is on the cutting edge of how evolving business needs are informing business decisions around the design and operation of workplace.
+The role of big data in improving the workplace is an evolving field – and this project is on the cutting edge.